dmuratov-als/shell-link-checker/README.md

 - `${project}-curl.log` - curl log for debugging purposes.

 ## Version history
+#### v.2.3.2
+- Modified the custom search feature to support separate queries
+- The market: URL scheme excluded from the check
+- Some modifications to the in-scope URL definition

 #### v2.3.1
 - The ${project}-curl-links.tsv file renamed to ${project}-curl-summary.tsv
 - The existing $file_broken_links files do not trigger the "Overwrite existing files?" dialog